Substrates for Tortoise Enclosures

 Coconut husk substrates

-Coconut husk products are sold as small animal substrates, reptile substrates, soil amendments, and planting mediums.
-Many are cleaned and prewashed before packaging.
 The exact texture and composition of coconut husk products varies by the company, but below are generalized descriptions of the various types.
 Coir and chips are the most commonly available formats.
-Many sellers use the terms "coir" and" fiber" interchangeably for the finer ground husks.
+Many sellers use the terms "coir" and" fiber" interchangeably for the finer ground husks, but typical coconut husk grades are:

 The quality of coconut husk products varies by the company.
 Some products are ground finer (coir) while others are coarser with longer fiber "hairs" (fiber).
 Some are almost odor free, while others smell more.
 Try different brands to see which one you like the best.